flightwatching/wilco-api/docs/UsersManual/Generalworkflow.md

 * This action can be repeated multiple times for greater zoom.
 * Clicking on a data point brings you to the dashboard at the time the data point was taken, allowing you to see all the information available at that time.

+##Alert Workflow

+The recommended alert mechanism is as follows:
+When an alert comes up, a message is automatically sent to you notifying you of the problem.
+At the same time, the plane for which the alert appeared is moved up to the alert section of the fleet, as in the example at the top of the page, and an orange alert report appears on the timeline.